Survarium: Planned game modes

-The free play game mode will contain a large, session based map with limited numbers of players in it at one time.
-Players will enter the map at a random point and can freely explore the map to scavenge supplies and uncover components of the story.
-Players can choose to work together with other players, fight against them or avoid them altogether.
-Players will be able to leave the map with all earned items by getting to one of the exit points located around each map.
+The planned free play mode was to feature a large, session based map with limited numbers of players.
+Players would enter the map at a random point and freely explore the map to scavenge supplies and uncover story elements.
+Players would have been able to leave the map with all earned items by getting to one of the exit points located around each map.

 If a player is killed, they lose all items found during that session and are moved back to the lobby where they can enter another free play instance.